American Horror Story

-The first season, Murder House, takes place in Los Angeles, California, in 2011, and centers on a family that moves into a house haunted by its former occupants.
-The second season, Asylum, takes place in Massachusetts in 1964 and follows the stories of the patients and staff of an institution for the criminally insane.
-The third season, Coven, takes place in New Orleans, Louisiana, in 2013, and follows a coven of witches who face off against those who wish to destroy them.
-The fourth season, Freak Show, takes place in Jupiter, Florida, during 1952 and centers around an American freak show and their struggle for survival.
-The fifth season, Hotel, takes place in Los Angeles, California, during 2015 and focuses on the staff and guests of a supernatural hotel.
-The sixth season, Roanoke, takes place in North Carolina during 2014–2016 and focuses on an isolated farmhouse haunted by the deceased Roanoke colony.
-The seventh season, Cult, takes place in Michigan, and centers on a cult terrorizing the residents after the 2016 U.S. presidential election.
-The eighth season, Apocalypse, features the witches from Coven as they battle the Antichrist from Murder House to prevent the apocalypse.
-The ninth season, 1984, takes place outside Los Angeles during the 1980s and focuses the staff of a summer camp reopening after a massacre 14 years prior.
-The tenth season, the two-part Double Feature, focuses on a family in 2021 in Provincetown, Massachusetts, in its first part, Red Tide, where they meet the town's true inhabitants, and later, in its second half, Death Valley, a group of camping students who find themselves in a conspiracy involving the extraterrestrials of Asylum.
-The eleventh season, NYC, takes place in 1980s New York City, and focuses on a string of killings involving gay men, as well as the emergence of a new virus.
-In January 2020, FX renewed the series for an additional three seasons, including the eleventh season, bringing it to at least thirteen confirmed seasons.
+The first season, Murder House, centers on a family in a haunted house.
+The second season, Asylum, follows the patients and staff of a criminally insane institution.
+The third season, Coven, focuses on a coven of witches and their enemies.
+The fourth season, Freak Show, centers on an American freak show troupe.
+The fifth season, Hotel, follows the staff and guests of a hotel inhabited by supernatural beings.
+The sixth season, Roanoke, focuses on a farmhouse haunted by the lost Roanoke Colony.
+The seventh season, Cult, centers on a cult after the 2016 U.S. presidential election.
+The eighth season, Apocalypse, is a sequel-crossover of the Murder House and Coven seasons.
+The ninth season, 1984, centers around a reopening of a summer camp after a massacre.
+The tenth season, Double Feature, focuses on a family in Provincetown, Massachusetts and the town's true inhabitants, and a group of students in a conspiracy involving extraterrestrial creatures.
+The eleventh season, NYC, focuses on mysterious killings of gay men and an emergence of a deadly virus in the 1980s.
+The twelfth season, Delicate, follows an actress who, while trying to get pregnant, believes she has become a victim of a sinister conspiracy.
+In January 2020, FX renewed the series through to season 13.

-Although reception to individual seasons has varied, American Horror Story largely has been well received by television critics, with the majority of the praise going towards the cast, particularly Jessica Lange, who won two Emmy Awards, a Golden Globe Award, and a Screen Actors Guild Award for her performances.
+Although reception to individual seasons has varied, American Horror Story has largely been well received by television critics, with the majority of the praise going towards the cast, particularly Jessica Lange, who won two Emmy Awards, a Golden Globe Award, and a Screen Actors Guild Award for her performances.
 James Cromwell and Kathy Bates each won an Emmy Award for their performances, while Lady Gaga won a Golden Globe Award.
 The series draws consistently high ratings for the FX network, with its first season being the most-viewed new cable series of 2011.